BorghettiMatteo/PrimePerPi/README.md

 # PrimePerPi
-my solution from Project Euler problem 7, written in C.
+my solution for Project Euler problem 7, written in C.